AnjanaRShenoy/NalandaLibrary/README.md

 ## Description

 The Nalanda Library Management app is a web application built with Node.js.
-It facilitates the management of all library matters, including borrowing and book management.
+It manages the library, like borrowing and book management.

 ## Features